What is vaginitis?

 A healthy vagina normally contains a small number of yeast cells, along with a certain number of bacteria.
 Normally there aren't enough of the yeast cells to cause problems.
 But sometimes something happens to the vagina that lets the yeast cells multiply quickly and take over, causing symptoms.
 Taking antibiotics sometimes causes this.
 Being pregnant, taking birth control pills that contain estrogen, or having hormone therapy can also cause it.
 So can some health problems, like diabetes or HIV infection.

-This happens when some of the bacteria normally found in the vagina are able to multiply quickly, causing symptoms.
+- This happens when some of the bacteria normally found in the vagina are able to multiply quickly, causing symptoms.
 Experts are not sure what causes this.
 But certain things make it more likely to happen.
-These include having more than one sex partner, having a female sex partner, having a sexually transmitted infection, using an IUD for birth control, and douching.
+These include having more than one sex partner, having a partner who has a vagina, having a sexually transmitted infection, using an IUD for birth control, and douching.

 This is a sexually transmitted infection caused by a parasite.
 You get it by having sex with someone who has it.
 It is commonly called trich (say "trick").